Rohan-Mathewww/page-rank-project/README.md

 This creates a pagerank(most popular page) of a collection of interlinked webpages using:
 1. The random surfer model
 2. An iterative algorithm

+The corpuses contain interlinked webpages used to test the program.